UBC-MDS/522_01/README.md

 ## Dependencies

 For a comprehensive list of required packages, refer to the [credit-env.yaml](https://github.com/UBC-MDS/Credit_Approval_Prediction/blob/main/credit-env.yaml) file saved in the root directory of this repository.

+Install the project's dependencies environment by running the following command in the conda base environment: `conda env create -f credit-env.yaml`

 -   ipykernel
 -   ipython\>=7.15